rangle/ngCourse2/handout/workshop/workshop-2.md

 - Create an Authentication for login
 - Setup the Login flow and routes
 - Update our Task Actions to use the Task service
-- Update our Task Edit and Task Add containers to navigate after the action has been completed
+- Update our Task Edit and Task Add containers to navigate after the action has been completed.